Productive. Polite. Drained. Burnout Recovery Therapy UK

 When Stepping Back Does Not Bring You Back

-You are still doing the things you need to do: replying, making decisions, holding life together.
-On the outside you look capable.
-Inside, it is different.
-You may feel flat, distant from your own feelings, or unsure how to care about things that once mattered.
+You are still doing the things you need to do: replying, making decisions, caring for others, holding life together.
+On the outside, you may still look capable.
+Inside, it feels different.
+You may feel emotionally flat, detached from yourself, or as though you have gone missing somewhere underneath the pressure of keeping everything going.

 It is not a collapse that everyone can see.
 More often it is a slow fade.
 A quiet loss of energy and connection that you cannot “snap out of”, even with time off.